Your Ad Here

 Looking back at the tracks we had just ridden over.

-More great Iowa scenery.
+More of that great Iowa scenery.

 The Relco facility that we were supposed to have visited and I mooned them because they cancelled our tour.